OpenTechSchool/html-css-beginners/core/portfolio-2.md

         <li><a href="#" class="contact-link github">g</a></li>
     </ul>

+If you like you can replace each # above with the URL to your respective social network account.

-Now you can style the links using CSS.
+And now you can style the links using CSS.

 You can change the font, create a box for each link in a different colour and position the letter pixel perfect for each link individually.